The power in the visual language

 Stories from strangers

 In 2014 we arranged workshops and the earlier mentioned exhibition i the gallery ROM8 in Bergen.
 In five days, and through five different workshops, the ambition was to make hundred pictograms expressing a challenging every day life.
 From these events we learned that it feels much more balanced to ask people to contribute in the project, when we are able to give something back, in this case invite them to feel welcome in our exhibition space.
-By the help of post cards, poetry, dance and clay modelling we invited people to share personal challenges and stories.
+By the help of post cards, poetry, dance and clay modelling we invited people to reflect on challenges you might meet in life and stories you carry woth you.
 We presented the PictoBooth based on Kinect technology, encouraging people to make their own pictograms.
 Participants were invited to an event where a professional dancer translated the descriptions of their experiences into body language.
 We understood that transformation by a third part gave us a much richer material to work on.
 It made a huge difference to use visuals and performance as an icebreaker to engage people.
-We were surprised how easy people shared their stories.
+We were surprised how easy people shared stories.
 In some cases it was difficult to end the conversation.

 In the autumn the same year the Bergen Academy of Art and Design arranged Visibility, an international illustration venue.
 As part of the conference, and together with Migrantas, we invited the audience and other interested to a workshop.
 Migrantas are working with public urban spaces as their platform, and aims to make visible the thoughts and feelings of those who have left their own country and now live in a new one, using pictograms as a visual language of migrants.